 Mission & Vision

-Academic Advocacy promotes undergraduate student persistence, progression, and completion in support of key strategic university goals and measures by removing barriers to academic success and supporting a timely progression to graduation.
+The Office of Academic Advocacy promotes undergraduate student persistence, progression, and completion in support of key strategic University goals and measures by removing barriers to academic success and supporting a timely progression to graduation.

 Increasing the first year retention rate of First Time in College (FTIC) students to a minimum of 93% (90% with 2.0).